Spiffyk/twitch-node-sdk/README.md

 ### Twitch.login

 Log in a user or request additional permissions.
-This operation requires an NW.js-compatible runtime to open a login popup, the SDK initialized with the NW.js GUI object and the *Redirect URI* in the application's Connection settings set to `https://api.twitch.tv/kraken/`.
+This operation requires a runtime with a GUI to open a login popup, the SDK initialized with the GUI runtime and the *Redirect URI* in the application's Connection settings set to `https://api.twitch.tv/kraken/`.

 As opposed to the original version of the SDK, the Node version does not store the authentication token into a session storage, for there is none in Node and as Node modules remain loaded until the application is closed, there is no need for that.
 The token is simply stored in the memory and is lost upon exiting the application, just like the session storage in browsers.